Kidev/Verifier/README.md

 This software checks if the given .vfy file is made by someone you trust!
 You just have to have all of your trusted senders public key in a folder, And Verify does the rest for you !

+This is still a work in progress: Verify is meant to be part of VLC.
+Indeed, with Deepfakes making it impossible to distinguish real from fake videos, I beleive it is important to make cryptography available to everyone, easily